The Endocannabinoid System: What Is It?

 “The endocannabinoid system is a biological system composed of endocannabinoids, which are endogenous neurotransmitters that bind to cannabinoid receptors, and cannabinoid receptor proteins that are expressed throughout the mammalian central nervous system and peripheral nervous system.”
 (Wikipedia).

-Hopefully we can make this a bit easier to understand: The endocannabinoid system is actually part of the central and peripheral nervous system and is the use of endocannabinoid receptors and cannabinoid neurotransmitters on our existing neurons.
+Hopefully we can make this a bit easier to understand: The endocannabinoid system is actually part of the central and peripheral nervous system and endocannabinoid receptors and cannabinoid neurotransmitters on our existing neurons.
 So this is to say that the endocannabinoid system is not so much its own system, but a function or capability of our existing nervous system.
 You can see a diagram of the nervous system here, thanks to Wikipedia.

 How does the nervous system and neurotransmission work?